open-easyrtc/open-easyrtc/docs/easyrtc_server_ssl.md

 EasyRTC: Using SSL
 ==================

-Being a signalling server, EasyRTC sends many message in plain text between the client and server.
+Being a signaling server, EasyRTC sends many message in plain text between the client and server.
 It is a good idea to connect to EasyRTC via SSL.

 Benefits of using SSL:
 ----------------------

  - Increase end user confidence
- - Secure signalling traffic from eavesdroppers
+ - Secure signaling traffic from eavesdroppers
  - In Chrome: Browser remembers camera and microphone sharing preference for site.
 Does not re-ask at each  - visit.
  - In Chrome: Enables screen sharing API